 In keeping with the school's approach to teaching PSHE, a variety of teaching and learning methods are used as appropriate to the topic and needs of the pupils.
-See E4S (PSHE) and RSHE policies and year group curriculum overviews for more detail about the curriculum content.
+See RSHE (E4S) policy and year group curriculum overviews for more detail about the curriculum content.